 To be sure, Ishiguro soon enough rejects her senility hypothesis.
 However, even a hypothesis that is ultimately rejected must have a grain of plausibility to it.
 Otherwise why would one want to consider it in the first place?
-Note that the Leibniz-Clarke correspondence is well-regarded, and it comes at the very end of Leibniz's life.
-Leibniz died in 1716 before he had a chance to respond to Clarke's 5th letter.
+Note that the Leibniz-Clarke correspondence is well regarded, and it comes at the very end of Leibniz's life.
+Leibniz died in 1716 before he had a chance to respond to Clarke's fifth letter.

-Ishiguro's thought here seems at odds with her stated goal of defending Leibniz's honor (see Section 1).
+Ishiguro's thought here seems at odds with her stated goal of defending Leibniz's honor (see sec.
+1).
 Her thought seems to imply that Leibniz shifted to an infinitesimal-barring finitism in 1710.
-The truth is that, on the contrary, Leibniz was at that time at the height of his intellectual powers, and was as committed as ever to developing the B-methodology, including its foundations, as is evidenced by his extremely lucid 1710 text on the transcendental law of homogeneity [Leibniz 1710b] analyzed in Section 3.
+The truth is that, on the contrary, Leibniz was at that time at the height of his intellectual powers and was as committed as ever to developing the B methodology, including its foundations, as is evidenced by his extremely lucid 1710 text on the TLH analyzed in section 3 (Leibniz 1710a).

 7.3.
+Nova Methodus

-Nova Methodus.
-Ishiguro's third piece of textual evidence is drawn from Nova Methodus [Leibniz 1684] (a text she misdates at 1685).
+Ishiguro's third piece of textual evidence is drawn from Nova Methodus (Leibniz 1684, a text she misdates at 1685.
 She makes several dubious claims related to this work.

-First, she alleges that in this text, differentials are "defined through the proportion of finite line segments" [Ishiguro 1990, p.
-83].
-What Leibniz actually writes is the following:

-Now some right line taken arbitrarily may be called dx, and the right line which shall be to dx, as v (or w, y, z, resp.) is to VB (or WC, YD, ZE, respect.) may be called dv (or dw, dy, dz, resp.), or the differentials ...
-[Leibniz 1684, p.
-467].

-This passage in a notoriously (and deliberately) obscure work cannot qualify as a definition of differential, and certainly offers no support for Ishiguro's claim that infinitesimal expressions are non-referring.
-Leibniz scholars have argued that he had to conceal the use of infinitesimals in this publication to avoid the wrath of opponents:
+First, she alleges that in this text, differentials are "defined through the proportion of finite line segments" (Ishiguro 1990, 83).
+What Leibniz actually writes is as follows: "Now some right line taken arbitrarily may be called dx, and the right line which shall be to dx, as v (or w, y, z, resp.) is to VB (or WC, YD, ZE, respect.) may be called dv (or dw, dy, dz, resp.), or the differentials" (Leibniz 1684, 467).
+This passage in a notoriously (and deliberately) obscure work cannot qualify as a definition of differential and certainly offers no support for Ishiguro's claim that infinitesimal expressions are nonreferring.
+Leibniz scholars have argued that he had to conceal the use of infinitesimals in this publication to avoid the wrath of opponents: "The structure of the text [i.e., Nova Methodus], which was much more concise and complex than the primitive

-The structure of the text [i.e., Nova Methodus], which was much more concise and complex than the primitive Parisian manuscript essays, was complicated by the need to conceal the use of infinitesimals.
-Leibniz was well aware of the possible objections he would receive from mathematicians linked to classic tradition who would have stated that the infinitely small quantities were not rigorously defined, that there was not yet a theory capable of proving their existence and their operations, and hence they were not quite acceptable in mathematics.
-[Roero 2005, p.
-49] [emphasis added]
+Parisian manuscript essays, was complicated by the need to conceal the use of infinitesimals.
+Leibniz was well aware of the possible objections he would receive from mathematicians linked to classic tradition who would have stated that the infinitely small quantities were not rigorously defined, that there was not yet a theory capable of proving their existence and their operations, and hence they were not quite acceptable in mathematics" (Roero 2005, 49; emphasis added).
 This would account for the obscurities of Leibniz's discussion of differentials here, which offers no support at all for a syncategorematic reading of Leibnizian infinitesimals.

-Furtheremore, Ishiguro goes on to provide a syncategorematic interpretation of Leibniz's construction of a line through a pair of infinitely close points:

-Leibniz writes that a tangent is found to be a straight line drawn between two points on a curve of infinitely small distance, or a side of a polygon of infinite angles.
-However, ... infinitely small distances can be thought of as distances that can be taken smaller than any distances that are given.
-[Ishiguro 1990, p.
-84].

-This passage furnishes no explanation for the asymmetry of the two points involved in the received definition of the tangent line via secant lines (as discussed in Section 8).
+Furthermore, Ishiguro goes on to provide a syncategorematic interpretation of Leibniz's construction of a line through a pair of infinitely close points: "Leibniz writes that a tangent is found to be a straight line drawn between two points on a curve of infinitely small distance, or a side of a polygon of infinite angles.
+However, . . . infinitely small distances can be thought of as distances that can be taken smaller than any distances that are given" (1990, 84).
+This passage furnishes no explanation for the asymmetry of the two points involved in the received definition of the tangent line via secant lines (as discussed in sec.
+8).

-As we already mentioned in Section 3, Nova Methodus contains the first mention of Leibniz's law of homogeneity, evidence in favor of infinitesimals à la rigueur.
+As we already mentioned in section 3, Nova Methodus contains the first mention of Leibniz's law of homogeneity, evidence in favor of infinitesimals à la rigueur.
 Thus, the clues contained in Nova Methodus support the B > A reading.